sitespeedio/sitespeed.io/HELP.md

 Do you use sitespeed.io in your everyday work?
 Then we have a perfect proposition for you!
 Have a hack day with focus on sitespeed.io for your team and contribute back.
 Pick one the things in the **Help wanted** section.
 Or maybe there's a function you think is missing?
 Create it.
 Contribute back.

 # 4.0 a.k.a help wanted
 There's a lot that needs to happen before we can release the final 4.0.
+You can help us:
+* We want to be able to [blacklist/whitelist URLs](https://github.com/sitespeedio/browsertime/issues/156).
+If you do Python this could be your thing.
+* Do you use InfluxDB? @tobli did a POC implementing InfluxDB and you can [help us make it better](https://github.com/sitespeedio/sitespeed.io/issues/889).
+* We need help with the documentation for 4.0.
+We have started in the [4.0 branch](https://github.com/sitespeedio/doc.sitespeed.io/tree/4.0) and would love to get feedback and help.
+* We need help with the [help text](https://github.com/sitespeedio/sitespeed.io/blob/master/lib/plugins/html/templates/help.pug) that explains the metrics we use.
+But can you understand the text?
+Help us make it understandable.

 Checkout the [milestones](https://github.com/sitespeedio/sitespeed.io/milestones) and check if there's issues you want to do.
 Are they lacking info?
 Ping the issue and we will help you.